-MINUTES OF REGULAR MEETING OF SCHOOL BOARD
+MINUTES OF SPECIAL MEETING OF SCHOOL BOARD

 OF BLOOMFIELD SCHOOL DISTRICT

 The Board of School Trustees of the Bloomfield School District, of Greene County, Indiana, met in special session on January 22, 2004, at 7:00 p.m. in the high school cafeteria at Bloomfield Junior/Senior High School, 501 W. Spring Street, Bloomfield, Indiana.
 The following school board members were present: Peggi Blakley, Randall Burcham, Steve Dowden, Keith Hanauer, and Marvin Helms.
 Nancy Canty arrived after the vote on agenda item 3 (A) (Elect Board of Finance President) had been taken.
 Richard Richeson was absent.
 The Board of Finance president, Keith Hanauer, called the special meeting to order at approximately 7:00 p.m.
 The following order of business was transacted with the President presiding:

 1. Quorum Established.
 Board of Finance president Keith Hanauer stated that a quorum was present for the meeting.